 - a.
 Provide water quality treatment prior to discharge to all receiving waters ocean, lakes, streams, wetlands. - b.
 Maximize water quality treatment source controls Implement roadside rain gardens on all roads less than 10% slope. - c.
-Use regional water quality treatment facilities only where regional detention facilities are also required so they can be combined facilities (two facilities in Enos Creek S1 catchment, one in Stream 5). - d.
+Use regional water quality treatment facilities only where regional detention facilities are also required so they can be combined facilities. - d.
 Divert post-development flows to lake instead of streams where possible to minimize detention facilities required.
-Implement flow splitters to direct baseflows and low flows to streams to maintain source of food to aquatic life in lake. - e.
-Maintain catchment areas to wetlands to maintain water supply and balance to wetlands.
-Some wetlands may benefit from more flow, which post-development conditions could provide.
+Implement flow splitters to direct baseflows and low flows to streams to maintain source of food to aquatic life in lake.